lisa-lumos/full-stack-learn-projects/12. keeper-app/README.md

   document.getElementById("root")
 );
 ```
 Note that you cannot add `className` as html attribute into customized elements, you can only add it to original html components.
 Because it will think this `className` is a customized property name.
 Note that if we need to pass javascript objects in props inside ReactDOM.render(), need to use curly braces such as {object.attribute}.
+Note that props are read-only.

 ## More Moduler code, and React DevTools
 In index.js: